camunda/camunda-docs-manual/content/reference/rest/job/post-set-job-retries.md

 ---

-Set retries to all jobs asynchronously (batch).
+Create a Batch to set retries of jobs asynchronously.

 # Method